Welcome to Clan Napier in North America

 John Napier of Kilmahew, became a Burgess of Dumbarton in 1429 and by 1440 was succeeded in Kilmahew and other lands by his namesake son.

 Duncan Napier in 1467 restored the Chapel of St. Mahew.
 His crypt may be seen there today.
-He was succeeded in Kilmahew first by his son James and then by his second son,
+He was succeeded in Kilmahew first by his son James and then by his second son Robert.

 Robert Napier might have been slain at Flodden Field in 1513, as his feudal lord, Matthew Earl of Lennox, was.
-He was succeeded by his son,
+He was succeeded by his son John.

-John Napier, Laird of Kilmahew, This John Napier in 1531 received a grant of the island of Inchmoin (Inchmoan) in Loch Lomond from his kinsman Alexander Napier of Merchiston.
+John Napier, Laird of Kilmahew.
+This John Napier in 1531 received a grant of the island of Inchmoin (Inchmoan) in Loch Lomond from his kinsman Alexander Napier of Merchiston.
 This John Napier died in 1548 and his will is the first we have.
-He was succeeded by his son Robert as 13th Napier Laird of Kilmahew.
-He died about 1561 and since his eldest son, also Robert, had died before him the title went to the latter’s son, Patrick, a minor.
-Therefore, his guardian for eight years became his uncle,
+He was succeeded by his son Robert as 13th Laird of Kilmahew.
+He died about 1561 and since his eldest son, also Robert, had died before him and the title went to the latter’s son, Patrick, a minor.
+Therefore, his guardian for eight years became his uncle Patrick Napier of Blackyard.

 Mungo Napier, Burgess of Dumbarton born circa 1557 (St. Mungo, aka Kentigern, was the first Bishop of Glasgow and its patron saint).
 He sold property in Dumbarton to a brother in 1603 and disappears from Scottish records.
 The year is significant because that was when King James VI of Scotland succeeded his cousin Queen Elizabeth and went down to London as James I of England.
 He was accompanied by many Scots seeking advancement, including Mungo Napier’s kinsman Archibald Napier of Merchiston, son of “John o’ Logs” as a gentleman of the royal bedchamber and later, in 1629, first Laird Napier.
 I suspect that Mungo went down with him.

 Patrick Napier, born about 1608, was apprenticed in London to become a barber surgeon in 1623.
 In 1628 he married Joan Wallis and in 1631 was admitted to the Barber and Surgeons Company of London.
 He must have entered the service of King Charles I because there is record of him in three royal parishes–Cheshunt Parish, Hertfordshire near the royal hunting lodge of Theobald, in St. Margaret’s, Westminster and St. Martin-in-the-Fields, London.
 Also, when King Charles belatedly went to Scotland in 1633 for his coronation as King of Scots accompanied by Archibald Laird Napier, Patrick Napier was also up there being invested as Burgess of Dumbarton by right of his father Mungo, hardly a coincidence.
 By 1649, the year that King Charles I was beheaded by the Puritans, Patrick Napier was on record as his barber, a trusted post.
-He survived Cromwell’s dictatorship and was buried from St. Martin-in-the-Fields on November 24, 1659, just before the Restoration of King Charles II.
+He survived Cromwell’s dictatorship and died just before the restoration of King Charles II and on November 24, 1659 he was laid to rest at St. Martin-in-the-Fields in London.

 *Patrick Napier (circa 1643-1669), was apprenticed to Alexander Pennycuik of Edinburgh in 1649 likely a choice made in the aftermath of the execution of King Charles I. Alexander Pennycuik was surgeon-general of the Scots Army in the 3rd English Civil war.
 It is not known exactly when Patrick came to America, but it seems likely he came in the wake of the upheavals of the civil wars.
 There is a record in 1654 of a Patrick Napier being a witness for a Thomas Stanton in Maryland Certainly Patrick, our first Napier ancestor in America, was in Virginia by 1655 and became a chirurgeon in York country.
 There he married Elizabeth Booth the daughter of prominent Virginian residents Robert and Frances Booth.
 Patrick lived on Queen’s Creek, York County, Virginia, near what later would become Williamsburg and had a 1500-acre plantation in neighboring New Kent County.
 He died in 1669, leaving a young son.